 My thoughts: Choosing a course and educator that suits your own personal style is important in my opinion.
 Eva’s stunning style is rich, full and moody with a strong lifestyle emphasis, very different to my own style.
 This course is perfect for those leaning towards this type of imagery.
 (But also for those looking to explore another style too.)

 Details: Not so much a course, but an e-book created by Pro-photographer, Rachel Korinek.
 Her technical prowess in photography and understanding of light is combined in this e-book.
 Learn how light impacts your photography and how to manipulate it to the best of your advantage.

 My thoughts: A must-read for any food photographer.
 Light plays such an important role in imagery and Rachel teaches you everything you need to know.

 Styling & Composition

 My thoughts: Being a food photographer or food blogger entails working by yourself.
-This is an invaluable insight into how a professional runs their shoot and edits those images.
+This is an invaluable insight into how a professional run their shoot and edits those images.

 Details: Delving deep into all aspects of composition in order to understand the fundamentals of structuring your shoots.
 Learn how to develop your own personal style and use these skills to plan, style and shoot with confidence.

-My thoughts: I haven’t taken this course but I have had a sneak peak into it and it’s jam packed with info.
+My thoughts: I haven’t taken this course but I have had a sneak peek into it and it's jam-packed with info.
 Great for deep diving into this specific area of food photography.

-My thoughts: Once again a brilliant course geared towards shooting outside the confines of your at home studio.
-I’ve taken this course and I love the on site shoots that Sarah takes you sharing how to shoot tables capes, cocktails, space shots and more.
+My thoughts: Once again a brilliant course geared toward shooting outside the confines of your at-home studio.
+I’ve taken this course and I love the on-site shoots that Sarah takes you sharing how to shoot tablescapes, cocktails, space shots and more.